janLuke/ModernArtUI/README.md

 # What is it?

 [Watch the video](https://www.youtube.com/watch?v=bqhVjzkbDKQ)
+Note: the video shows a previous version of the app, the one that was peer-reviewed by other Coursera students.
+I made some changes to the generation algorithm since then but the app looks pretty much the same.

 This is the first Android app I made from scratch.
 I wrote it for the final assignment of the Coursera's course "Programming Mobile Application for Android Handheld Systems: Part 1", but it's a